Pokhara to Jomsom Muktinath Jeep Tour Booking Book Now

 Chungsi Cave

 Ranchung Chungsi Cave is a sacred Guru Rinpoche meditation cave during his journey in Upper Mustang.
-He was chasing a demon from Tibet and slayed her near this place.
-Guru Rinpoche-Padmasambhava followers find this place as an alienable destination as a part of pilgrimage in Nepal.
+He was chasing a demon from Tibet and slew her near this place.
+Guru Rinpoche-Padmasambhava followers find this place an invaluable destination as part of a pilgrimage in Nepal.
 The cave is located near Samar and Syangbochen villages of Upper Mustang.

 Lo Gekar Monastery (Ghar Gompa)

-Lo Gekar Monastery, aka Ghar Gompa is the oldest monastery in the world.
+Lo Gekar Monastery, aka Ghar Gompa, is the oldest monastery in the world.
 It was built in the 8th century after the arrival of Guru Rinpoche-Padmasambhava.
-It is believed that the monastery is built over the body of the lady demon, who caused the trouble to build the Samye Monastery of Tibet.
+It is believed that the monastery was built over the body of the lady demon, who caused the trouble to build the Samye Monastery of Tibet.

 Luri Gompa